richardjoy530/object_detection_tutorials/realtime_object_detection_windows.md

     return model
 ```

 `PATH_TO_LABELS` is the location of the `mscoco_lable_map.pbtxt`.
-It is a file which has all the names and tags of the dectectable objects. ie, if the program detects an object, it looks in th lable map to find its name.
+It is a file which has all the names and tags of the detectable objects. ie, if the program detects an object, it looks in the lable map to find its name.

-`category_index` its like a dictionary which stores all the name of the objects in the `mscoco_lable_map.pbtxt` and its tag(a number)
+`category_index` is like a dictionary which stores all the name of the objects in the `mscoco_lable_map.pbtxt` and its tag(a number)

 ```python